johnantolik/datacamp-r/README.md

-# datacamp-r
+# datacamp-exercises-r
- excercises and projects from the datacamp platform
+ various excercie solutions from the datacamp r